AlphaTales/IT1150-Spring19/Labs/Lab2/readme.md

 "Delete my instructions and replace with your response: Briefly (about a paragraph) explain what is meant by cascading style sheets (be sure to address external, embedded

 ### Part 2 Hands-On:
-1. Open your cloned repository in Visual Studio Code and traverse to the "Lab1" Files.
-Take a screen shot of your success and name the file "Lab1Part2No1" Upload your screen shot to the Lab1 directory

-2. Pick a theme for your site.
-Find at least one image and one external site that you would like to include.
-Upload the image to your repository (locally and then "push" it to GitHub / conversly "pull" changes on GitHub to your local repo)

-3. Using the semantic elements: header, main and footer edit the included .html file to create your web page.
-Be sure to include the folowing tags in your page:
-   1. h1/6, p, line break
-   2. Anchor
-   3. Image
-   4. CSS Link
-   5. List - ordered or unordered
+1. Start with your lab 1 html and css files or, if you had difficulty, use the lab 2 files in this repo.
+Read all of the requirements and draw your web page as you expect it to look.
+Scan and include this file in your submission.

+2. If your file does not already have semantic tags add: nav, section, article and footer tags (see sample file)

+3. Add two more pages to your web site: about and contact and rename your "home" page to index.html

+4. In the "section" tag add a paragraph and ordered list

+5. Both the paragraph and ordered list elements are both "boxes."
+Add a border, padding and a margin to either of these elements and format them with css

+6. Edit your css file to include styles for the border, margin and padding areas of your boxes

+7. Edit your css file to include (and implement) classes and ids.

-4. Take a screen shot of your web page in the browser and name the file "Lab1Part2No3" Upload your image to the Lab1 directory
+7. Take a screen shot of your web page in the browser and name the file "Lab2WebPage" Upload your image to the Lab1 directory

 ### Conclusion:
 "Type your lab conclusion here"